 Designing a Wage Increase Pilot: A Framework for Supporting Early Educators in Contra Costa County

 This report provides a framework for Contra Costa County to launch a wage supplement pilot.
-The concept includes details on […]
+The concept includes details on a proposed pilot design and a framework for pilot implementation, evaluation, and budget.

 Published 2025